GraemeMalcolm/ai-stuff/instructions/10-language-understanding.md

 9. Review the results from this command- the app should have predicted that the intended action is to switch off the fan.
 10. Experiment with a few more commands; including commands that the model was not trained to support, such as "Hello" or "switch on the oven".
 The app should generally understand commands for which its language model is defined, and fail gracefully for other input.

+## Learn more

+This simple app shows only some of the capabilities of the Language Understanding service.
+To learn more about what you can do with this service, see the [Language Understanding page](https://azure.microsoft.com/services/cognitive-services/language-understanding-intelligent-service//).